sp180/Project1/readme.md

 Notes:

+Order of events
+ - start game
+ - choose a phrase
+ - put chosen phrase on the board
+ - have players guess the letters
+ - players guess letters until phrase is displayed
+ - player with highest score at end of round wins
+ - restart game

-create a start game button to initiate the game. the game is initiated by a random phrase being chosen from the phrase bank and put into the board.
+X - create a start game button to initiate the game. the game is initiated by a random phrase being chosen from the phrase bank and put into the board.

+X - create a button that allows a player to 'spin the wheel'

 X - create a phrase bank from which to gather phrases to put on the board